DeepBrain-AI/docs/docs/aihuman/ios-sdk/aiplayer/resources-states.md

 - AIState.RES_LOAD_STARTED : On loading start
 - AIState.RES_LOAD_COMPLETED : On loading complete

-While the resource is loading you can use onAIPlayerResLoadingProgressed method to check loading progress.
+While the resource is loading you can monitor the loading progress using the onAIPlayerResLoadingProgressed method to check loading progress.

 If an error occurs during resource load, an error is reported through onAIPlayerError method.